Insider Selling: United Therapeutics (NASDAQ:UTHR) CEO Sells 9,500 Shares of Stock

-United Therapeutics Corporation (NASDAQ:UTHR – Get Free Report) CEO Martine Rothblatt sold 9,500 shares of the stock in a transaction dated Wednesday, March 11th.
-The stock was sold at an average price of $539.54, for a total transaction of $5,125,630.00.
-Following the sale, the chief executive officer directly owned 130 shares in the company, valued at approximately $70,140.20.
-This represents a 98.65% decrease in their position.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+United Therapeutics Corporation (NASDAQ:UTHR – Get Free Report) CEO Martine Rothblatt sold 9,500 shares of the business’s stock in a transaction on Monday, March 16th.
+The stock was sold at an average price of $533.90, for a total value of $5,072,050.00.
+Following the transaction, the chief executive officer directly owned 40,513 shares of the company’s stock, valued at $21,629,890.70.
+The trade was a 19.00% decrease in their ownership of the stock.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

 United Therapeutics Stock Performance